glimpse-editor/getglimpse-web/content/posts/a-year-in-summary.md

 - Include useful plug-ins (or similar functionality) that are hard to find or install by default **(Not Delivered, Planned for 0.2.2 & 0.3.0)**

 ### Clarifications
+We view our custom installer based on [WiX Toolset](https://wixtoolset.org) as a Windows experience improvement because it completes the installation faster and the end result uses less hard disk space when compared to the GNU Image Manipulation Program 2.10.18.
+We are aware that some may disagree as the GUI wizard we introduced in 0.2.0 still needs artwork and has not yet been translated to other languages.

-We consider missing Python support on Windows a "Won't Fix" issue as [Python 2 is now end of life](https://www.python.org/doc/sunset-python-2/), and so only include the necessary components in sandboxed Linux applications.
+We consider missing Python support on Windows a "Won't Fix" issue as [Python 2 is now end of life](https://www.python.org/doc/sunset-python-2/) and not including it seems to improve the application startup time.

 We also inherited regressions that broke compatibility with [BIMP](https://github.com/glimpse-editor/Glimpse/wiki/How-to-Install-the-BIMP-Plugin) and [Liquid Rescale](https://github.com/glimpse-editor/Glimpse/wiki/How-to-Install-the-Liquid-Rescale-Plugin) when we re-based on GNU Image Manipulation Program 2.10.18 for Glimpse Image Editor 0.2.0, but we intend to backport patches from 2.10.20 to fix that in 0.2.2.